maddsua/lambda/readme.md

 ### OS support

 - Any modern linux
-- Windows 7+ (might actually work on 7, but is not tested and I don't care about it anyway)
+- Windows 7+ (might actually work on 7, let me know if it does)

 ### Compiler version

 Use GCC 10 or never.
-The project uses a few of the c++20 features, and is not gonna compile under GCC's older version.
+The project uses a few of the c++20 features, and it might not compile with GCC's older versions.

-Other compilers are not tested, the reason being that I don't care.
-Contribute to the project if you do.
+Other compilers are not \*officially\* supported, but there aren't any super-GCC-specific tricks employed in this project, so theoretically with some tweaking it should compile anywhere.